chrisant996/clink-gizmos/README.md

 - [RobotoMono Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/):  this is a patched version of Roboto Mono that adds Powerline symbols and many icon characters.
 - And there are many other fonts to have fun with -- enjoy!

+> [!TIP]
-> **Note:** If some of the icons look wrong, you might be using an older "v2" nerd font.
+> If some of the icons look wrong, you might be using an older "v2" nerd font.
 In that case, you can set the environment variable `DIRX_NERD_FONTS_VERSION=2` to tell matchicons.lua to use icons compatible with "v2" nerd fonts.
 >
 > For example by adding `set DIRX_NERD_FONTS_VERSION=2` into a startup .bat or .cmd script, or using Windows Settings to set the environment variable.